sonic-net/SONiC/doc/voq/lag_hld.md

 #### teamd: teammgrd

 teammgrd, while receving PortChannel configuration, validates the given system_lag_ld for whether it is already used or not.
 The STATE_DB LAG_TABLE entry is used for this validation.
-The same STATE_DB LAG_TABLE entry used for recording LAG state is used to record system_lag_id after a LAG id is created with it.
 If the given system_lag_id is found to be used already, team device will not be created.

 Changes in teamd/teammgrd include:
  * Retrieving "system_lag_id" from CONFIG_DB PortChannel configuration
- * Accessing STATE_DB LAG_TABLE to check availability
+ * Accessing STATE_DB LAG_TABLE to validate system_lag_id

 #### teamd: teamsyncd

 teamsyncd in teamd docker sends "system_lag_id" as additional information to orchagent.
 The configuration of PortChannel results in creation of team device in the kernel.
 Upon detection of this device, teamsyncd retrieves the "system_lag_id" corresponding to the team device from CONFIG_DB PORTCHANNEL table.
-This system_lag_id along with other PortChannel information are sent to APPL_DB LAB_TABLE
+This system_lag_id along with other PortChannel information are sent to APPL_DB LAG_TABLE

 Changes in teamd/teamsyncd include:
  * Connection to CONFIG_DB to get system_lag_id of local LAG
- * Enhancements to the process to send lag to APPL_DB to include system_lag_id
+ * Enhancements to include system_lag_id in the information sent to the APPL_DB

 #### orchagent: portsorch
 **Local LAG**: portsorch sends the system_lag_id in SAI_LAG_ATTR_SYSTEM_PORT_AGGREGATE_ID attribute to SAI while creating LAG in SAI.
-This system_lag_id is the user supplied system_lag_id in the PortChannel entry from APPL_DB LAG_TABLE entry.
-After creating local LAG, the PortChannel with switch_id and system_lag_id is synced to SYSTEM_LAG_TABLE in centralized database CHASSIS_APP_DB.
+This system_lag_id is the newly added attribute in the PortChannel entry from APPL_DB LAG_TABLE entry.
+After creating local LAG, the PortChannel with switch_id and system_lag_id is written to the SYSTEM_LAG_TABLE in centralized database CHASSIS_APP_DB.
 The lag members of the local LAG use local port ids.
-Any member addition/removal members to a local LAG is synced to SYSTEM_LAG_MEMBER_TABLE in centralized database CHASSIS_DB.
-While syncing lag members, the PortChannel name and system port alias of the local port members are used as the key.
+Any member addition/removal members to a local LAG is written to the SYSTEM_LAG_MEMBER_TABLE in centralized database CHASSIS_DB.
+For lag members, the PortChannel name and system port alias of the local port members are used as the key.

 **Remote LAG**: To create LAG corresponding to the remote LAG, the system_lag_id will be from corresponding entry from SYSTEM_LAG_TABLE from CHASSIS_APP_DB.
 The Lag members for a remote LAG will be specified using the OID of the corresponding system port objects.